diamondprogram/AmericanExpressShopingAssessment/README.md

 # Step 3

 I had removed most of the print line staments in the main app, mainkly those realated to if the order was a success or not.
 This is the first time working with kotlin anfd the wording for the 3rd requiremnet was very vague so i made a class if a function call noticiation, wher i get a boolean (true if the process was a success and false of it failed), the list of items in the cart and the total cost and notifies the user with messages whather or not the order is valid.

+# Step 4

+Made alot of changes to the pre existing code, made so the user can enter a list of items rather than one item at a time.
+Create class for the apple and orange object and added the code to determin if the order exceed the current stock of items.
+Added new notification method to notify the user/customer if the items exceeded their limit.